bentoBAUX/bentobaux.github.io/_posts/2025-03-17-parallax-mapping-with-self-shadowing.md

 Have you ever seen those mind-bending [optical illusion street art](https://d36tnp772eyphs.cloudfront.net/blogs/1/2019/06/Edgar-Mueller-street-mural-optical-illusion-of-ice-cliff.jpg) that turns a flat sidewalk into a deep dark abyss?
 From the right angle, it feels like you are standing on the edge of a cliff, staring into the gaping unknown.
 You might even ask a friend to hold the camera while you carefully step on the painted "debris" to strike a frightened pose for your Instagram.
 This is the concept behind parallax mapping - shifting textures to trick your eyes into seeing real depth.

-This is the concept behind parallax mapping—shifting textures to trick your eyes into perceiving real depth.
+This is the concept behind parallax mapping — shifting textures to trick your eyes into perceiving real depth.

 ---